kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/reports/README.md

 >
 > Answer:

 We implemented monitoring of our deployed model.
-The first step was to add some metrics in our api implementation, using the prometheus-client library.
+The first step was to add some metrics in our API implementation, using the `prometheus-client` library.
 We examine metrics like the latency of each request, the number of total and successful requests, the number of errors we have and a summary of the inputs we have.
-Then, we sidecar container in our cloud to collect metrics from the container that exposes the /metrics endpoint that we use for our prometheus metrics and created a dashboard with our metrics.
+Then, we sidecar container in our cloud to collect metrics from the container that exposes the `/metrics` endpoint that we use for our prometheus metrics and created a dashboard with our metrics.

 Monitoring can help us address issues that have to do with the performance of our application and notice whether